News Release Archive

 Gallery Exhibits Work of Emerging Artists, Former Professor

-The College of the Canyons Art Gallery will showcase the work of three emerging Los Angeles artists who share a common educational background: all are former students of Richard Shelton.
+The Art Gallery will showcase the work of three emerging Los Angeles artists who share a common educational background: all are former students of Richard Shelton.
 The exhibit is scheduled Oct.
 27 through Nov.
 17.

 Christophe Cassidy, Arnaud Damasceno and Stacie Jaye Meyer studied under Shelton, who graduated from the Chouinard Art Institute (now known as CalArts) and retired recently as a faculty member of the Otis Art Institute.
 Shelton's work has been exhibited widely and is included in many public and private collections throughout the U.S., including the Hirshhorn Museum, the Smithsonian's museum of international modern and contemporary art.